Common Cookie Baking Mistake and How to Fix It

 source: Pexels

-Now that we know why chilling the dough is important, the next question is: how long should it be kept in the refrigerator?
-It depends on the recipe and the type of cookie you are making, but as a rule, you should chill the dough for about 30 minutes minimum.
-But for the best results, it is often advisable to let the dough rest in the refrigerator for a couple of hours or even overnight.
+So how long should you chill the dough for?
+That depends on the recipe and the type of cookie you’re making.
+As a rule of thumb, you should chill the dough for a minimum of 30 minutes.
+For the best results, chill the dough for a few hours or even overnight.

 source: Reddit